 If you don’t have experience with web development, you’ll need to lean on your development partner to quote out these costs for you.

 Pick your Content Management System (CMS)

 Choosing a content management system (CMS) is one of the most important components of redesigning a website.
-It will drive the direction of the entire project.
-Your CMS selection will determine who’s going to develop the site, who’s going to end up managing it and how cost effectively you can add features onto the site.
+It can drive the direction of the entire project.
+Your CMS selection will determine who’s going to develop the site, who’s going to end up managing it and how easy it is to add new features onto the site.
 Not every web designer or developer is comfortable with every CMS and in most cases they specialize on a specific platform.

 Ideally, that’s not the only reason you want to migrate to a new CMS, but regardless of why you want to migrate, WordPress is a good option because:

 - It’s been around for awhile (released in 2003)

 - If you need a feature, most likely it has already been developed and is available to you for little to no extra cost.

 Your web hosting is truly the foundation of your website.
 If you don’t have a strong foundation with your web hosting, you are going to have a very weak user experience.
 And if your website is not performing well, your entire web presence suffers.

 A lot of the time, websites will be on the same hosting platform for years.
 But once they’re redesigned with a lot of new, resource-heavy features, they get extremely slow.
 You’ll then find that not as many people are using the site because it takes forever to load pages.